Solar Cell

 What is the maximum amount of solar power we can get from the Sun?

-- Photons transport energy through cells’ layers.
+• Photons carry energy through the cell’s layers.

-- Photons transmit energy to electrons that reside in lower layers.
+• Photons transmit energy to electrons that reside in lower layers

 What are solar cells?

-Light is often thought of as tiny particles called photons.
-A beam of sunlight is similar to an enormous white firehose, which shoots trillions of trillions.
-Solar cells can be placed within the path of these photons to capture them , and later transform them into an electrical current.
-Each cell can generate some volts, and the job of a solar panel is to combine the energy produced by several cells to generate the required amount of electrical energy and voltage.
-Today’s solar cells are almost all composed of pieces of silicon (one the most well-known chemical elements{ found|| that are found} on Earth and is found in sand).
-But, as we’ll see, other materials may also be viable.
-The sun’s radiation blasts electrons away from a solar cell when it’s exposed to sunlight.
+Light can be thought of as tiny particles known as photons.
+A beam of sunlight is like an enormous Yellow firehose which releases trillions of trillions.
+A solar cell can be placed within the path of these photons to capture them , and later convert them into an electric current.
+Every cell can produce some volts, and the purpose of a solar panel is to combine the energy of several cells to generate a useful amount of electric energy and voltage.
+Nowadays, solar cells are almost all made of slices of silicon (one the most common chemical elements{ found|| that are found} on Earth and is found in sand).
+But, as we’ll see, other materials may be a possibility.
+The sun’s radiation blasts electrons away from the solar cell when it’s exposed to sunlight.
 They can then be used to power any electrical device powered by electricity.

 How are solar cells made?

-A barrier is created at the junction between two layers of n type and p-type silica.
-This barrier is the crucial border where both types of silicon come into contact.
-The barrier is not accessible to electrons so even if the sandwich connects to a flashlight but the current isn’t flowing and the lightbulb won’t be able to turn on.
-However, if you shine light on the sandwich, it will produce something amazing.
-The light could be considered as{ a|| an evaporation} streaming stream, or “light particles”, which are energetic, referred to as photons.
-Photons that enter the sandwich release their energy to silicon atoms as they pass through.
-The incoming energy is able to knock electrons away from the lower layer, which is p type.
-They then leap across and over the wall to the higher n-type and move around the circuit.
-The greater the amount of light, the more electrons will jump up and more current will flow.
+A barrier forms at the junction between two layers of n type and p-type silica.
+This barrier forms the essential boundary where the two types of silicon meet.
+The barrier is inaccessible to electrons, so even if the silicon sandwich has been connected with a flashlight, the current won’t flow and the lightbulb won’t be able to turn on.
+But, if you shine light onto the sandwich, it will produce something amazing.
+The light could be thought of as{ a|| an evaporation} stream or “light particles”, which are energetic, and are referred to as photons.
+Photons that pass through the sandwich give up their energy to the silicon atoms as they pass through.
+The energy incoming knocks electrons out of the lower, p-type layer.
+They then jump across the barrier to reach the n-type above and then flow through the circuit.
+The more light that is available then the more electrons rise and more current will flow.

 How efficient are Solar Panels?

-A real-world domestic panel might have an efficiency of approximately 15 percent.
-Single-junctionsolar cells of the first generation aren’t able to reach the efficiency of 30 percent set by Shockley-Queisser, or the lab record for efficiency of 47.1 percent.
-There are many variables that affect the effectiveness of solar cells, like how they’re constructed, angled , and placed, whether they are ever in shadow and how clean they are, and how cool they are.
+A practical domestic panel may be able to achieve an efficiency of about 15 percent.
+Single-junction, first-generation solar cells won’t achieve the efficiency of 30 percent set by Shockley-Queisser, or the laboratory record of 47.1 percent.
+There are many factors that could affect the effectiveness of solar cells, like how they’re constructed, angled and positioned in relation to their location, whether they’re in shadow or not, their cleanliness, and how cool they look.

 Different types of Photovoltaic Cell